NEXCOM’s Navy Lodge Program Recognizes Outstanding Service

+The grand winner of the Navy Lodge Hospitality Award is Navy Lodge Guantanamo Bay, Cuba.
+Navy Lodge New London, Conn., earned the award in the large category while Navy Lodge Newport, RI, earned the award in the medium category.
+Navy Lodge Hospitality Awards are presented to Navy Lodges that best demonstrate the Spirit of Hospitality based on PREMIER Guest Service and a high guest satisfaction rating.

+Antonino Motta, Maintenance, Navy Lodge Sigonella, Italy, was named the Navy Lodge Associate of the Year for his outstanding work over the past year.
+In addition to his stellar work ethic and drive for PREMIER Guest Service, Motta also strives to continuously improve work methods at the Navy Lodge.
+He has worked for NEXCOM’s Navy Lodge Program for 20 years.

 Paige Mammolito, General Manager, Navy Lodge Little Creek-Fort Story, Va., was named Navy Lodge General Manager of the Year.
-Mammolito is an avid supporter of both the Navy Lodge and Joint Expeditionary Base Little Creek- Fort Story, attending meetings, special events and speaking at various functions
+Mammolito is an avid supporter of both the Navy Lodge and Joint Expeditionary Base Little Creek- Fort Story, attending meetings, special events and speaking at various functions.
+In addition, her efforts recognizing her associates and building trust in the workplace has resulted in high morale and an unprecedented 39 point increase in the Navy Lodge’s Associate Satisfaction Index (ASI) score.
+Mammolito has been at Navy Lodge Little Creek-Fort Story since 2017.

 |Date Taken: